Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Results

 As summarized earlier, there is strong experimental evidence from Ref.~\cite{badding2023connecting} that constrains the Fe1 spin to be aligned with the cluster total spin~\cite{badding2023connecting}.
 This rules out the BS10 family as the ground-state, but is consistent with BS7 or BS8 as the ground-state.
 BS8 does not appear as a low-energy spin isomer in most prior density functional calculations (SM~Sec.~\ref{sec:sm-prior-dft}), and hence has not been considered in analysing the experimental data.
-Fig.~\ref{fig:5}C shows that, similarly to in the LLDUC model, the gap between the lowest spin isomers is small in the 404 orbital active space: $\sim$1.6~kcal/mol at the CCSD level.
+Fig.~\ref{fig:5}C shows that, similarly to in the LLDUC model, the gap between the lowest spin isomers is small in the 404 orbital active space: $\sim$1.6~kcal/mol at the UCCSD level.
 Thus at room temperature or lower, there is a population of different spin isomers, consistent with the unusual temperature dependence of the M\"ossbauer spectra, which has been posited to arise from a population shift~\cite{badding2023connecting}.
-Although BS8 and BS10 lie somewhat higher in energy in the 404 orbital model, taking into account the $\sim$5 kcal/mol ordering uncertainty of CCSD, we also cannot rule them out from being thermally accessible after a more accurate correlation treatment.
-We do not consider the CCSD(T) relative spin isomer energies to be more reliable than those of CCSD due to the (T) reference sensitivity (SM~Sec.~\ref{sec:sm-large-act} lists the CCSD(T) energies).
-However, at both the CCSD and CCSD(T) level in the 404 orbital active space, we find BS7-235 to be the lowest energy isomer.
+Although BS8 and BS10 lie somewhat higher in energy in the 404 orbital model, taking into account the $\sim$5 kcal/mol ordering uncertainty of UCCSD, we also cannot rule them out from being thermally accessible after a more accurate correlation treatment.
+We do not consider the UCCSD(T) relative spin isomer energies to be more reliable than those of UCCSD due to the (T) reference sensitivity (SM~Sec.~\ref{sec:sm-large-act} lists the UCCSD(T) energies).
+However, at both the UCCSD and UCCSD(T) level in the 404 orbital active space, we find BS7-235 to be the lowest energy isomer.